 Medications can play a significant role in managing diabetic foot problems.
 Antibiotics are commonly used to treat infections, while other medications may be prescribed to manage pain or improve blood flow.

-In severe cases, surgery may be necessary to treat diabetic foot complications.
-This can include procedures to remove dead tissue, correct deformities, or improve circulation.
+In severe cases, surgery may be necessary to address diabetic foot complications.
+Surgical procedures might include removing dead tissue, correcting deformities, or improving blood circulation to the feet.

 Custom Orthotics

-Custom orthotics and footwear can help alleviate pressure on the feet, reduce pain, and prevent ulcers.
-These devices are specially designed to fit the patient’s feet and provide the support and cushioning needed to protect against injuries and complications.
+Custom-made orthotics can help relieve pressure on the feet, reduce pain, and prevent the formation of ulcers.
+These devices are tailored to fit your feet and provide the support and cushioning needed to protect against injuries.

 Living with Diabetic Foot